Breadcrumbs

 Margins between the links inside the breadcrumbs is 8px.

-If there isn’t enough place for the breadcrumbs (screen is too small or the text is too long), the last item is collapsed into ellipsis.
+If there isn’t enough space for the breadcrumbs (viewport is too small or the text is too long), items are truncated with an ellipsis.

 Interaction